Birth Weight to Discharge Weight Calculator

 Monitor Early Weight Loss

 Most healthy full-term newborns lose 5-7% of their birth weight in the first few days.
 A loss exceeding 10% often warrants closer medical attention.
+Use the **Clinical Assessment** result to quickly gauge your baby's status.

 Consider Gestational Age

 Premature babies or those with specific health conditions might have different expected weight loss patterns than full-term infants.
 Always discuss with your pediatrician.
+The **Recovery Outlook** provides a general timeline for regain.

 Focus on Re-gaining

 The primary goal post-discharge is for the baby to regain their birth weight, typically within 10-14 days.
 Consistent feeding and wet/dirty diapers are key indicators of progress.
+The **Percent Recovered** value helps track this progress.

 The Logic Behind Early Infant Weight Tracking

-Calculating Birth Weight to Discharge Weight
+Formulas for Birth Weight to Discharge Weight Calculation

 Weight Change (g) = Discharge Weight (g) - Birth Weight (g)